Easy Lunch Boxes That Keep Food Fresh: Parent-Tested Reviews

 Pros:

-- 6 compartments for variety
+- 5 compartments for maximum variety

 Cons: